-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.14.0 3 Foster Care and Residential Care File Review that our policies and practice are updated accordingly.
-Q1 22/23: Inquiry is taking evidence in relation to Sct 21 submissions around foster care findings.
-Many CSWO's have been called to give evidence around abuse within their local.
-Children's Services Management Team; Chief Social Worker 31-Mar-2023
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.14.0 3 Foster Care and Residential Care File Review Q4 22/23: Inquiry has heard all the evidence for the Sect 21 submissions around foster care.
+Many CSWO's were called to give evidence around abuse within their local authority.
+Midlothian CSWO was not called to give evidence.
+This part of the inquiry is now concluded with learning from this due to be written up by around March 2023.
+This information is still not available, once it is the learning will result in an action plan being developed which we shall consider and ensure that our policies and practice are updated accordingly.
+Children's Services Management Team; Chief Social Worker 31 March 2024